Osterhout

 Osterhout is a Dutch surname derived from Oosterhout.
 Variants of this name include Van Oosterhout[nb] and Van Osterhout.
-According to the 2010 United States Census, it ranks as the 13,330th most common name out of 160,975 last names, occurring 2288 times in the sampled data.
+According to the 2010 United States census, it ranks as the 13,330th most common name out of 160,975 last names, occurring 2288 times in the sampled data.

 Dutch history

-The Osterhouts were a noble Dutch family and were Dutch royalty.
-They are believed to have been knights.

 In the providence of North Brabant is a national park of 1300 ha of woods.
 In 1324, William Van Duivenvoorde built a fortified castle just east of the woods.
 He died in 1352 and was buried in a cloister in Brussels.
 His castle took on the name of East of the Woods, which in their tongue is Ooster-ter-hout, and there the name began.
 Around the castle grew up the city of Oosterhout.
 Southwest of it is the city of Breda, a manufacturing center.
 The two cities are now grown together, the city of Oosterhout being the high class residential part.

 The Dutch family name Osterhout is classified as being of habitation name origin.
 This term denotes names whose origin lies in the place of residence of the initial bearer of his family.
 Habitation names tell us whence hailed the progenitor of the family; they can give the location of the residence of the initial bearer, and some will even indicate a distinguishing sign which was associated with that residence.
 In the case of the family name Osterhout, the application can be traced to the community of Oosterhout, which lies in the vicinity of Breda in the Dutch providence of Noord-Branbant.
 The feudal domain of Oosterhout is mentioned in a document from the year 1199 wherein Beatrix van Strijen, who then controlled the property, made a grant of ten percent of its revenues to the chapter of the Knights Templar based in Brida.
 Serious damage was done to the church, council chamber, and private residences during the Dutch war for independence from Spain (1568 - 1648).

 While many Dutch family names have been in existence for hundreds of years, particularly among the nobility and merchant classes, the use of heredity surnames amongst the more isolated rural population has only been established within the last two hundred years.